 Exception Profiling Level Settings

-Exception Profiling Level determines the exception creation heuristics for the Service to which it is bound.
-Four policies, or levels, are provided: Low, Medium, High (for untrusted traffic) and Trusted.
+The Exception Profiling level determines the exception creation heuristics for the service to which it is bound.
+Four policies, or levels, are provided: Low, Medium, High (for untrusted traffic), and Trusted.

 To view the settings for a profiling level:

 - Go to the WEBSITES > Exception Heuristics page.

 - Select the desired level to view the heuristics settings in the Exception Profiling Level module, and click Show Definition.